omidkianifar/UniSharp.Security/README.md

 # UniSharp.Security.Cryptography

-A flexible and extensible cryptography library for Unity, supporting multiple encryption algorithms like DES and AES.
-This library allows developers to easily integrate encryption and decryption functionalities into Unity projects, with customizable options and Unity editor integration.
+A flexible and extensible cryptography and obfuscation library for Unity, supporting multiple encryption algorithms like DES and AES.
+This library allows developers to easily integrate encryption, decryption, and runtime value obfuscation functionalities into Unity projects, with customizable options and Unity editor integration.

 ---